ansellum/sshell/REPORT.md

 systems.

 The most important part of this function is the while statement that
-calls `prepareExternalFunction()` and runs until the program receives a signal
+calls `prepareExternalFunction()` every loop and runs until the program receives
-to stop.
+a signal to stop.

-### 1) Prepare External Process
+### Prepare External Process (The Controller)
-###### The Controller

-Calls the two subsequent main components and determines the high level flow of our program.

-- Core Responsibilities:
+`prepareExternalProcess()` is exactly what it sounds like - it prepares *sshell*
+for forking and execution of the command line.
+In order to reach this point,
+`prepareExternalProcess()` iterates through a number of functions, each with one
+specific purpose.
+As a result, the workflow of `prepareExternalProcess()` looks
+something like this:

 - call parsing funciton
 - complete high-level error checking
 - call builtin commands function
 - call execute pipeline function
 - output completion message

 ### 2) Parse Command (The Analyst)